MDRRC/Rc5ToXPressnet/readme.md

 It is based on:

- * An Ardiuno Mega 2560 Mini
+ * An Ardiuno Mega 2560 PRO Embed
  * An [Arduino Mega 2560](https://store.arduino.cc/arduino-mega-2560-rev3) will also work but the board is way bigger.
  * MAX485 RS485 driver IC.
  * 128*64 pixels OLED SSD1306 I2C display.